sagemath/trac_to_gh/Issue 4781.md

 # Issue 4781: creation of relative number fields when defining polynomial not integral is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4781

 Original creator: was